VUnit/vunit/docs/check/user_guide.rst

 ~~~~~~~~~~~~~~

 In the previous examples the outputs from passing and failing checks were the messages provided by
-the user with the addition of a log level.
-If we change the log format to ``raw`` there would be no
+the user with the addition of a timestamp, the checker name and the log level.
+If we change the log format to ``raw`` there would be no additions at all, just the user message.
-additions at all, just the user message.
-However, the check subprograms may also add information to the user
+However, the check subprograms may also add information to the user message before the log format
-message before the log format additions are applied.
-For example, checking a pixel value after an image
+additions are applied.
+For example, checking a pixel value after an image processing operation can
-processing operation can be done like this:
+be done like this:

 .. code-block:: vhdl

-    check_equal(output_pixel, reference_model(y)(x), "Comparing output pixel with reference model");
+    check_equal(output_pixel, reference_model(x, y), "Comparing output pixel with reference model");

 Resulting in an error message like this:

 .. code-block:: console

-    ERROR: Comparing output pixel with reference model - Got 1111_1010 (250).
-Expected 1111_1001 (249).
+    1000 ps - check - ERROR - Comparing output pixel with reference model - Got 1111_1010 (250).
+Expected 249 (1111_1001).

 The last part of the message provides an error context to help debugging.
 Such a context is only given
 if that provides extra information.
 In the case of a failing ``check`` we know that the input boolean is